ahzia/Flownic/icons/README.md

 - Consider both light and dark backgrounds
 - Follow Chrome extension icon guidelines

-## Logo
+## Logo & Icons

+The main project icon is available as `sparkles-icon.svg` - a colorful Sparkles icon from lucide-react with vibrant gradients and glow effects.
+This icon is used throughout the project UI.

-The main logo is available as `flownic-logo.svg` - a colorful, modern sparkles design with gradient effects.
+The legacy logo is available as `flownic-logo.svg` - a colorful, modern sparkles design with gradient effects.

 ## Temporary Icons